-Many of the best laptops out there can set you back four-figure sums, such as the best laptops for illustrators, but to get a decent experience, you don't need to spend that much to get a good user experience.
+Many of the best laptops out there can set you back four-figure sums, such as the best laptops for illustrators, but you don't need to spend that much to get a good user experience.

 For more of a budget-oriented pick, we'd say something around the $600 mark is appropriate, and for that, you can still get capable laptops with great processing power, storage speeds, battery life and good displays.

 A key thing to think about when you're looking for a budget laptop is which operating system you'd prefer to work with.

 Traditionally speaking, Chromebooks have dominated the more affordable laptop space with their ChromeOS selection of lightweight laptops that are great for productivity - you can find some of their lightest models in our best budget lightweight laptop guide.

 However, there are also some capable Windows laptops available within this price bracket, which are well worth considering.

 In addition, processing power is going to be a point worth noting and how much you need.
 Many budget laptops may be limited to dual-core processors (such as some of the best gaming laptops under 300), whilst others can handle quad-core or even hexa-core processors, which can aid with productivity.

 The amount of storage you get is also vital for laptops at this price.
 Some will come equipped with lower eMMC capacities of up to 64GB whilst others will run SSDs with larger capacities from 128GB to upwards of 1TB and faster transfer speeds.